williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 ## Okta Sign On Policy
 {: #OktaSignOnPolicy }

-Okta sign on policy controls the manner in which a user is allowed to sign on to Okta, including whether they will be challanged for multifactor authentication (MFA) and how long they will be allowed to remain signed in before re-authenticating.
+Okta sign on policy controls the manner in which a user is allowed to sign on to Okta, including whether they will be challenged for multifactor authentication (MFA) and how long they will be allowed to remain signed in before re-authenticating.
-Note that Okta sign on policy is not the same thing as application sign on policy, which determines the extra levels of authentication (if any) which must be peformed before a specific Okta application can be invoked.
+Note that Okta sign on policy is not the same thing as application sign on policy, which determines the extra levels of authentication (if any) which must be performed before a specific Okta application can be invoked.

 ### Policy Settings Data